XinYangMTSU/CSCI1102-Intro-to-Computing/Chapter1.md

 that take input from the outside world and convert it into binary information.
 There’s the memory to store this information.
 There’s a central processing unit, or CPU, where all the calculations are done.
 And finally, there are output devices that take information and convert it into the physical output.

-The CPU is a silicon chip that is the ‘brain’ of a computer system.
-It executes program instructions and data and controls all the devices within the machine.

 <!--
 <p align="center">